FluBBaOfWard/S8DS/README.md

 ## How to use:

-Depending on your flashcart you might have to DLDI patch the emulator.
-You should also create a "S8DS" directory either in the root of your card or in the data directory (eg h:\data\S8DS).
+1. Create a "S8DS" directory either in the root of your card or in the data directory (eg h:\data\S8DS).
+This is where settings and save files end up.
+2. Now put game/bios files into a folder where you have roms.
+3. Depending on your flashcart you might have to DLDI patch the emulator.

 Put your games on your flash card, max 768 games per folder (though shouldn't be a problem if you separate SMS, GG, SG & Coleco games into different folders).